Marcus Armstrong: 2023 season

 On 2 December 2022, it was announced that Chip Ganassi Racing signed Armstrong to drive the No. 11 entry (formerly the No. 48) on the road courses and street circuits in 2023.
 Despite entering the season as a rookie, he stated that he needed to "get on it straightaway", to experienced teammates Scott Dixon, Marcus Ericsson and Álex Palou.
 Armstrong finished his debut in St. Petersburg in a respectable eleventh place, only three places behind his nearby teammate.
 In just his second race at Long Beach, Armstrong finished in eighth.
 From the sixth to ninth race, Armstrong would place in the top-ten bar one, achieving a high of seventh place at the 2023 Honda Indy Toronto which was his best finish of the year.
 He would only finish in the top-ten just once in the next four races he participated, finishing eighth during the Laguna Seca finale despite many collisions with other drivers.
 Overall, Armstrong ended the season twentieth overall with 214 points, and was the Rookie Of The Year despite missing many races, which he described "a great bonus".

-He then partook in his first oval test just after the season finale.
-Armstrong then completed the Indy Rookie Orientation Programme in October within 57 laps, paving the way for him to compete in the Indy 500 the following year.
+Armstrong then partook in his first oval test just after the season finale.
+He then completed the Indy Rookie Orientation Programme in October within 57 laps, paving the way for him to compete in the Indy 500 the following year.